drkvogel/retrasst/notes/retrasst/misc/freeze-on-plan-save.md

 freeze only happens on desktop??? freezing version I did yesterday and put onto laptop for demo didn't freeze in demo... oh yes it did

+2014-07-09

+appears to happen on last sample of last chunk...

+use unique_ptr?

+secondaries.size():
+prim = primaries.size():